AdobeDocs/commerce-admin.en/help/b2b/install.md

 ## Enable B2B features in the Admin

-After installing the B2B for Adobe Commerce extension and starting message consumers (if you want to enable the Shared Catalog feature), you must also [enable B2B features in the Admin](enable-basic-features.md).
+After installing the B2B for Adobe Commerce extension and starting message consumers,  you must also [enable B2B features in the Admin](enable-basic-features.md).